Navigation Menu+

 Medemblik map

-It was a bit cloudy when I arrived, but soon the sky cleared and the sun came out.
+It was a bit cloudy when I arrived in Medemblik, but soon the sky cleared and the sun came out.
 The streets were quiet, except for the main shopping street, where there was an outdoor market with a few stalls.
 Residents were gathered here for shopping and for a tasty fish sandwich, and it was the liveliest part of the town (OK, except the school yard where there was such an incredible noise coming from the kids, happy on their first day back to school after a prolonged holiday).
 I’ve spotted a few other “tourists” — like me, doing local travel.
 I can only wonder how busy this place is in normal travel times, and, hopefully, I will also find out one day.

 What can you see and do in Medemblik?